-First-Year and Sophomore Advising: Resident proctors, first-year advisers, peer advising fellows, the Advising Programs Office, sophomore advisers, concentration advisers, and the First-Year Experience Office are all here to help you to make your first two years a very positive experience.
+First-Year and Sophomore Advising: Resident proctors, first-year advisors, peer advising fellows, the Advising Programs Office, sophomore advisors, concentration advisors, and the First-Year Experience Office are all here to help you to make your first two years a very positive experience.

-Premedical and Health Professions Advising: The premedical/pre-health careers advisers at the Office of Career Services offer drop-in hours, start-of-term office hours, and individual advising.
-Workshops coversuch topics as The Medical School Application Process, Creating Your Personal Statement, Selecting Medical Schools, Planning Your Gap Years, Financing Your Medical Education, and the Medical School Interview.
-Pre-Health 101 is a workshop which will be your first introduction to premedical/pre-health advising and planning at Harvard, and the Gaining Traction in Pre-Health series will help you explore clinical experience, summer planning, research opportunities, and more in greater detail.
-First-year students and students newto premed are asked to book "Navigating Premed & Pre-Health" advising appointments and to complete the associated form.
-If you would like more information, please check the Premed & Health Careers onlinecalendar.
+Premedical and Health Professions Advising: The medical and health careers advisors at the Mignone Center for Career Success offer drop-in hours, start-of-term course-selection office hours, and individual advising.
+Workshops cover such topics as The Medical School Application Process, Creating Your Personal Statement, Selecting Medical Schools, Planning Your Gap Years, Financing Your Medical Education, the Medical School Interview, and more.
+Pre-Health 101 is a workshop which will be your first introduction to premedical/pre-health advising and planning at Harvard, and the Gaining Traction in Pre-Health series will help you explore clinical experience, summer planning, research opportunities, diverse pathways in medicine and healthcare, and more in greater detail.
+First-year students and first-semester sophomores are asked to book "Navigating Premed & Pre-Health" advising appointments and to complete the associated form.
+If you would like more information, please check the Premed & Health Careers calendar.